 Thanks to Malcolm, Sumul, and countless other developers who've made small scale renewables happen in MA & RI.
 Check out more local renewable energy.

 We're grateful for these stories to share and so much more.
-We hope you had a happy and safe Thanksgiving and that we'll see you on #GivingTuesday!
+Thank you for your part in it!